Why is it so hard to get a Rheumatoid Arthritis diagnosis? People ask me that all the time. Why don’t we watch the mini-movie and then we’ll talk?

 There are some familiar themes there:

 Rheumatoid Arthritis patients report that healthcare professionals often underrate their symptoms.
 Sometimes, it is as if doctors are hard of hearing.
 But, other times it can be worse: they can intentionally discount the patient’s descriptions of the disease.
 Did you hear the lady say that her doc thought her just a “neurotic teenager”?
-I know one RA-er who was sent to a psychiatrist instead of a rheumatologist.
+I know one person with RA who was sent to a psychiatrist instead of a rheumatologist.
 I have actually seen doctors scoff about RA.

 Concerning Rheumatoid Arthritis, misdiagnosis is consistently “under-diagnosis.”
 Doctors tend to look with skepticism upon portrayals of RA which sound dramatic or extreme.
 (Who could believe someone could live with this much RA?)
 This tendency can cause doctors to “miss” Rheumatoid Arthritis entirely, seeing instead less serious conditions.